score-spec/score-compose/CONTRIBUTING.md

 ## Pull Request Checklist :

-- Rebase to the current master branch before submitting your pull request.
+- Rebase to the current `main` branch before submitting your pull request.
 - Commits should be as small as possible.
 Each commit should follow the checklist below:
   - For code changes, add tests relevant to the fixed bug or new feature
   - Pass the compile and tests in CI